CV

 We suggest including soft skills with specific examples, demonstrating how they have benefited your work experience.
 Incorporate soft skills strategically throughout your CV.
 Align them with relevant experiences and achievements, providing context for each skill.
 Use short and concise language to convey your proficiency in each skill.
 Lastly, utilise data and facts to prove you’re proficient in a specific field.

-If you lack skills, see our article on how to add courses and certificates to a CV to learn how to acquire and showcase your skills gained from additional training.
+If you want to upskill youself, check out our article on how to add courses and certificates to a CV to learn how to acquire and show off your skills gained from additional training.

 What are 5 soft skills?